andreidobrinski/docker-kubernetes-course-udemy/notes.md

   Run `docker build .` when running from a Dockerfile

   Docker builds will check cache before making fetch requests for dependencies

+Run `docker build -t andreidobrinski/redis:latest .` to tag an image.

+- convention is username/reponame:version(tag)
+- can later be run with `docker run andreidobrinski/redis` without specifying a tag
+- no tag specified = latest will run